Operational Risk Management

 Expand your understanding of operational risk management with sessions including cyber security and cyber risk, third party risk management, and operational resilience.

-Join us for this two-day course designed to meet the needs of those working in operational risk management.
+Join us for this course designed to meet the needs of those working in operational risk management.
 Industry experts will share their best practice approaches on need to know topics such as operational resilience and third party risk management.

 This training course will provide attendees with the opportunity to network with and learn from multiple experienced practitioners as they share their forward-looking insights and innovative solutions to maintain a robust operational risk framework now and in the future.